jioMitwa/akka/README.md

   akka samples

 #akka-http
-  It have akka-http samples using akka-http and future and aka actor
+  - It have akka-http samples using akka-http and future and aka actor
+  - Akka authentication
+  - Akka http with akka actor using Future